brookshelley/brookshelley.github.com/movies.md

 **Star Wars: Rise of Skywalker**

 Frankly [this post from Film Critic Hulk](https://www.patreon.com/posts/emperor-only-has-32504876) covered my feelings well.
 I described it as a movie trying to fellate itself.
-Scenes rarely got to breathe, and the movie felt packed with fab service and confusing backtracking from Last Jedi.
+Scenes rarely got to breathe, and the movie felt packed with fan service and confusing backtracking from Last Jedi.
 Also wow, they just dropped a bunch of character storylines.

 **Ad Astra**